Sue: Ooh, we like Peter Grimwade, don’t we?

 Sue: I’ve told you, Neil.
 They’re men.
 Men never talk to each other.
 It’s sad, really.

-The location continues to impress the wife.
+At least the location continues to impress the wife.

 Sue: They should film every episode of Doctor Who abroad.
 It looks amazing.
 The BBC should have done the whole series as an off-shore tax-break thing.